 Dr. Joanne Miller, University of Delaware

 We examine how members of Congress amplify or challenge deep-state conspiracy theories in their constituent communications and track how conspiracy-laden narratives spread across Congress.
-I trained an LLM to analyze a comprehensive database of congressional e-newsletters, creating a coding framework to identify conspiracy-related language and test its reliability against human annotations.
-I then use these classifications to track when and where conspiracy references appear, compare patterns across parties and individual legislators, and assess how these narratives move through the institution over time.
+I trained a large language model (LLM) to analyze a comprehensive database of congressional e-newsletters, creating a coding framework to identify conspiracy-related language and test its reliability against human annotations.
+I then use these classifications to track when and where conspiracy references appear, descriptively compare patterns across parties and individual legislators, and assess how these narratives move through the institution over time.

 More information and relevant files and links can be found here: https://stephpedron.com/dissertation/.